zeta0134/rusticnes-wasm/README.md

 ## Usage

 Use the "Load" button to open up a `.nes` file from your computer.
 Alternately, you can pass in a query string: `?cartridge=game.nes`.
 This is read as a standard URL, so paths relative to the index page work, as do fully qualified URLs that point to a valid `.nes` file.
 Note that `.zip` and other archives are not supported.
-Please be sure to follow any applicable laws in your country.
-Unless you are distributing a homebrew game that you wrote, I would not recommend hosting ROMs alongside the emulator if you make your build public.

-Once loaded, emulation begins immediately, and the emulator will try to maintain 60 FPS, the success of which depends on how powerful your computer, tablet, or phone is.
+The emulator will try to maintain 60 FPS, the success of which depends on how powerful your computer, tablet, or phone is.
 You may enter fullscreen mode by double-clicking on the game screen.
-Gamepad controls may be remapped, and the defaults are as follows:
+Gamepad controls default to the following, and may be remapped:

 ```
 D-Pad: Arrow Keys